trat944/MVST-Task/README.md

 ->Not necessary for such a small app, but good practices and to show knowledge of services and custom hooks.

 possible upgrades -> login of user/authenticate to access data -> handle that user data and authorisation by means of userreducer (type login/logout minimum), and by means of bcrypt and jwt tokens on cookies.

+documentation -> use for custom hooks. on for action functions